 Imputed Income

-Many fringe benefits may be taxed depending on the value of the benefit received by the employee.
+Some fringe benefits are taxed depending on the value of the benefit received by the employee.
 Other benefits are taxed regardless of the monetary amount.
-Here are some examples:
+Here are some examples of imputed income to keep in mind:

 - Use of a company or employer car